cooljeanius/port-wrapper/README.md

 #PortWrapper

-PortWrapper is a python wrapper around the port command from MacPorts.
+PortWrapper is a python3 wrapper around the port command from MacPorts.
 It enables aliases and various shortcuts.

 ##License